 Gillette is an important center for AFM care and rehabilitation

-Gillette Children's Specialty Healthcare is widely recognized for its expertise in treating complex and rare conditions, including AFM.
+Gillette Children's is widely recognized for its expertise in treating complex and rare conditions, including AFM.
 In fact, most Minnesota children diagnosed with AFM during the latest outbreaks received care from Gillette.
 Our coordinated care team includes the pediatric rehabilitation medicine team, pediatric neurologists and rehabilitation therapists.
 Rehabilitation therapy often includes Gillette’s upper extremity functional and intensive therapy (UFIT) program, which utilizes the ArmeoSpring to build strength and improve range of motion.
 Therapy may also include RobALT therapy with a robotic-assisted Locomotor, called a Locomat®, for the lower extremities.
 Gillette is the only pediatric hospital in the region with both of these cutting-edge technologies, allowing our team to maximize AFM patients’ motor function and recovery.

 An inpatient rehabilitation medicine stay may be necessary for optimal recovery.
 This is a rigorous schedule of activity-based, high-repetition, restorative therapies that provide input both above and below the level of injury.
 These therapies can include:

 - Weight-bearing therapy